dwmkerr/docs/openshift.md

 - OpenShift Origin: Open source, community and RH maintained.
 Can be installed for free.
 - OpenShift Enterprise: A few versions behind, bullet proofed by RH.
 Expensive.
 - OpenShift Cloud: Enterpise, on the cloud, subscription based.
+- OpenShift Container Platform: What OpenShift Enterprise has been called since version 3.3.
+I think, but who the hell knows.

 ## Getting Started